LGBTQ+ Veterans' Legal Issues

 Soldiers discharged for homosexual conduct under “Don’t Ask Don’t Tell” have been able to apply to the Army Discharge Review Board for a discharge review since the repeal.
 If they were discharged for homosexual conduct over 15 years before the repeal, they have been able to apply to the Army Board for Correction of Military Records (ABCMR) for a discharge review.
 Both the Army Discharge Review Board and the Army Board for Correction of Military Records will consider changes to the reason for discharge, the characterization of service based on the service member’s entire military service, and the re-entry eligibility code.

-In 2011, President Obama adopted a policy that grants an honorable discharge to veterans discharged for homosexuality unless there were aggravating factors like misconduct.
-Eighty percent of 500 requests submitted since this policy was adopted have been changed to honorable discharge.
-However, in many cases, it has been necessary for veterans to hire lawyers to get their status changed.
+Following the repeal of Don't Ask, Don't Tell in 2011, the Obama administration adopted a policy granting an honorable discharge to veterans discharged for homosexuality unless there were aggravating factors like misconduct.
+The vast majority of requests submitted since this policy was adopted have resulted in changes to honorable discharge.

-The Restore Honor to Service Members Act was introduced to ask the Department of Defense to come up with clear steps that veterans discharged for their sexual orientation due to “Don’t Ask, Don’t Tell” could follow.
-An earlier version of the bill languished in Congress.
+A Restore Honor to Service Members Act has been sporadically introduced in Congress to ask the Department of Defense to come up with clear steps that veterans discharged for their sexual orientation due to “Don’t Ask, Don’t Tell” could follow.
 The goal of the bill is to make it easier for veterans to have their status changed to honorably discharged in those instances where sexual orientation was the only reason for a less-than-honorable discharge.
 Under the bill, all rights and benefits that would have been received with an honorable discharge would be restored.